AntenehTsegaye21/alx-system_engineering-devop/0x00-shell_basics/README.md

 ln -s /directory/linkToFile originalFile-------------------create a symbolic link from the original file to the linkToFile.
 cp -u -n match all + fileExtension  parentDirectory-----------------copies all updated and non existing files from the current working directory to the parent directory.
 mv [A-Z] + match all /dir/subDir/-----------------matches all the files beginning with capital letters and moves them to the subDirectory.
 rm matchAll + ~ :-------------removes all files ending with the ~ character from the current directory.
+mkdir dir;cd dir;mkdir subDir;cd subDir;mkdir subSubDir--------------creates a tree of directories follwing the sequence.